M-Colley/pedsumo/README.md

 - [Matplotlib](https://matplotlib.org) (for visualization of data during simulation)
 - [Transformers](https://huggingface.co/docs/transformers/installation)
 - XML, CSV (file formats) \
-[Tested with Windows 10, macOS Ventura]
+[Tested with Windows 10, Windows 11, and macOS Ventura]

 Generally, we use the latest versions of each package to improve speed and accuracy.
 However, using older libraries should also work.